-One facet of the routine at QEGS which I especially did not like was Saturday morning lessons.
+Saturday morning lessons was one facet of the routine at QEGS which I especially did not like.
 I always assumed that we had to go to school on Saturdays because otherwise the boarding pupils would have been at a loose end and someone would have had to supervise them.
 To make up for the loss of our Saturday mornings, we had sports on Tuesday and Thursday afternoons.
 I found that a bit of a nuisance because all my other friends went to other schools and didn't have Saturday morning lessons.
 That meant that we couldn't do anything together on three half days every week.

-The sports changing rooms were next to the gymnasium in the main school area but the grounds were over a mile away along a main road and then up a long hill through a residential area.
+I already knew that I had no interest whatsoever in organised sport.
+The changing rooms were next to the gymnasium in the main school area, but the grounds were over a mile away along a main road and then up a long hill through a residential area.
 I am sure it cannot have been good for our feet having to tramp all that way in rugby boots.
 My feet and ankles used to get very sore on the way to the fields and they got worse on the way back.
-We were never supervised en route and we rarely seemed to be checked on arrival and so, being at best lukewarm towards sports, I started bunking off.
-I don't remember ever being caught out.
+We were usually supervised en route by a Prefect, but we rarely seemed to be checked on arrival and so, being at best lukewarm towards sports, I started bunking off.
+I don't remember ever being caught out - missed.

-The main reason for my lack of interest in sport was undoubtedly the lack of interest in me shown by the masters.
-As far as I could tell, the sports staff were not qualified as they are these days.
-They were simply members of staff who 'did sport' as a second or third subject and they were possibly as disinterested as I was.
+As far as I could tell, the sports staff were not qualified as they are these days; they were simply members of staff who 'did sport' as a second or third subject and they were possibly as disinterested as I was.
 The boys from Prep Schools, and the boarders who had already been at QEGS for a couple of years, already knew the rules of Rugby League, or was it Rugby Union? - I don't think I ever found out.
 No-one bothered to give me encouragement or any lessons about the game.
-I, along with one or two others in the same situation, assumed none of the sports staff was interested in us - and we were probably correct.
+I, along with one or two others in the same situation, assumed the sports staff were not interested in us - and we were probably correct.
 Nevertheless, I had become very fit following my appendicitis operation, mainly because I did a great deal of cycling in all weathers - on a few occasions 100 miles in a day.

 Below: This my second and, as it turned out my last, end-of-term report from QEGS.